 In this blog post I am going to share with you, all the things you need to know before planning, applying and securing your New Zealand Working holiday visa.
 I’ll also share with you how to get an NZeTA (New Zealand electronic Travel Authority) should you just wish to visit New Zealand for a holiday.

 Yes, you heard correct… you need a different visa if you’re wanting to Work in New Zealand as opposed to if you’re just visiting for a holiday.
 A Working Holiday Visa in New Zealand is well worth considering if you’d like the unique opportunity to experience life and work in another country.
 New Zealand is an incredibly beautiful country to do a WHV in.

 In this blog post, guest writer Lynsey has responded to the most frequently asked questions about working and living in New Zealand.
 I’ve also shared some of my best bits and top tips in order to help you plan your trip.

 Ready to dig into working holiday visas in New Zealand?
 Let’s do it!

 New Zealand working holiday visas: everything you need to know!

 Many countries offer working holiday visa (WHV) style programmes for young travellers and New Zealand is one of them.

 A working holiday differs from the standard holiday or backpacking trip as it allows you to work and make money while you travel.
-Choosing a Working Holiday Visa means that you can usually afford to stay for a longer period of time in New Zealand and save for all of the amazing experiences that the country has to offer, while also getting an insight into Kiwi culture and laying down roots and memories somewhere else in the world.
+Choosing a New Zealand Working Holiday Visa means that you can usually afford to stay for a longer period of time because you have the option to work, stop and save for all of the amazing experiences that the country has to offer.
+Staying longer on a New Zealand Working Holiday Visa also means more of an insight into Kiwi culture and the opportunity to lay dow solid roots and memories somewhere else in the world.

 Who can get a Working Holiday Visa for New Zealand?
 Where do you apply for one?